pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 For example, the predicate in the query below matches all records.
 <pre class="language-sql"><code class="lang-sql"><strong>select count(*) from my_table where column IS NOT NULL
 </strong></code></pre>

-### Enable basic null support for the single-stage query engine

 The following table summarizes the behavior of null handling support in Pinot: